My writing interests are general, with expertise in science, history, biographies, and how-to topics. I have written over 70 books.

 Glenn’s first steps toward becoming an astronaut occurred when he attended Test Pilot School at the Naval Air Test Center in Patuxent River, Maryland.
-After graduation, he was project officer on several aircraft.
-He was assigned to the Fighter Design Branch of the Navy Bureau of Aeronautics (now Bureau of Naval Weapons) in Washington from November 1956 to April 1959.
+After graduation, he was a project officer on several aircraft.
+He was assigned to Washington’s Fighter Design Branch of the Navy Bureau of Aeronautics (now Bureau of Naval Weapons) from November 1956 to April 1959.
 During that time, he also attended the University of Maryland.

 First American to Orbit the Earth